jcpsantiago/bulgogi/README.md

 # What's in a bulgogi?

-Machine learning model are cool, but they're also picky beasts.
+Machine learning is cool, but those models are picky beasts.
 Most statistical models don't handle anything else beyond numbers, thus the development of techniques such as one-hot encoding for categorical variables (e.g. a country variable).